Digilent/ZedBoard-FMC-Pcam-Adapter-DEMO/README.md

 9. Click **Next**.
 10. From the list of template applications, select "Empty Application", then click **Finish**.
-11. In the Project Explorer panel to the left of the SDK window, expand the new application project (named "fmc_pcam_adapter_demo").
+11. In the Project Explorer panel to the left of the SDK window, expand the new application project (named "ZedBoard_FMC_Pcam_Adapter_DEMO").
 12. Right click on the "src" subdirectory of the application project and select **Import**.
 13. In the "Select an import wizard" pane of the window that pops up, expand **General** and select **File System**.
 Then click **Next**.
 14. Fill out the fields of the "File system" screen as in the table below.
 Most of the listed values will be the defaults, but are included in the table for completeness.